charliegdev/python_notes/python_docstring_test.markdown

 Make sure that you put your test after `>>>` *(think of it as a python shell input)*, and your expected output right after lines of `>>>`.
 If the actual output of the function matches the expect output, you've pass the test.

-A (Slightly) More Complicated Example
+## A (Slightly) More Complicated Example
 In the next docstring test example, we show that we can:

-1. Call other functions in our doctest (we don't have to limit ourselves the current function being tested)
+1. Call other functions in our doctest (we don't have to limit ourselves to the current function being tested)
 2. Have more than 1 test

 ```python